Connect with others who understand.

 5. Lung Health and Parkinson’s — Parkinson’s UK

-6. Speech & Swallowing Problems — The Michael J. Fox Foundation for Parkinson’s Research
+6. Speech and Swallowing Problems — The Michael J. Fox Foundation for Parkinson’s Research

 7. The Effects of Deep Brain Stimulation on Speech Intelligibility in Persons With Essential Tremor — Journal of Speech, Language, and Hearing Research

-8. Speech & Swallowing in Parkinson’s — Parkinson’s Foundation
+8. Speech and Swallowing in Parkinson’s — Parkinson’s Foundation

 9. Progression of Voice and Speech Impairment in the Course of Parkinson’s Disease: A Longitudinal Study — Parkinson’s Disease

-10. Improving Speech & Movement Through Lee Silverman Voice Treatment Programs for Parkinson’s Disease — American Parkinson Disease Association
+10. Improving Speech and Movement Through Lee Silverman Voice Treatment Programs for Parkinson’s Disease — American Parkinson Disease Association

 11. Towards the Identification of Idiopathic Parkinson’s Disease From the Speech.
 New Articulatory Kinetic Biomarkers — PLOS One